mmcc007/screenshots/README.md

 ```

 Note: if running on Windows or Linux, can only run android devices/emulators.
 To also run on macOS use a CI that supports macOS.

-Note: ImageMagick v7 or later is recommended on windows.

 # Usage